 Holland & Sons

-In 1843 William Holland took over the firm of Taprell & Holland and changed the name to Holland and Sons, who in that year were recorded as cabinet makers and upholsterers at 19 Marylebone Street and 38 Broad Street (manufactory).
-The name was amended in 1845 to William Holland & Sons (recorded in the Post Office Directory of that year as cabinet makers & upholsterers) and the firm became one of the most successful furniture makers of the late 19th/ early 20th centuries.
+In 1843 William Holland took over the firm of Taprell & Holland and changed the name to Holland and Sons, who in that year were recorded as cabinet makers and upholsterers at 19 Marylebone Street with a manufactory at 38 Broad Street, Golden Square.
+The name was amended in 1845 to William Holland & Sons (recorded in the Post Office Directory of that year as cabinet makers & upholsterers).
+The firm became one of the most successful furniture makers of the late nineteenth / early twentieth centuries.